 - Poor response to clomid in the past

-1. If I Took Clomiphene for 5 Days, What are the Chances I Can Get Pregnant?
+1. If I Take Clomiphene for 5 Days, What are the Chances of Pregnancy?

 Most women with ovulation problems get pregnant within 3 months of using clomiphene.
 After 5 days of taking clomiphene, you should wait for ovulation and have intercourse during the most fertile days.
 Your chance of getting pregnant are higher if you monitor your ovulation using a kit or ultrasound and have sexual intercourse just before ovulation.